wp-plugins/wordpress-dashboard-twitter/readme.txt

 4. Installation finished.

 == Changelog ==

+= 1.0 =
+* ADDED: Switched from Basic Auth to Twitter OAuth authentication (doesn't require to save your credentials in your WP install)
+* ADDED: Retweets Tab, Timeline Tab
+* ADDED: French localization
+* FIXED: New Twitter+OAuth lib + Code rewrite
+* FIXED: Dashboard Widget can now be accessible by everyone (via settings)

 = 0.8.8 =
 * FIXED: Fixed a minor issue that made it so that you only had 139 characters to post (Thanks Marius for letting us know!)